 An even more powerful obstacle is the persistent belief that we have the power to make things better when, in fact, we don’t.
 Call this, if you will, the Superman myth.
 Members of this not so exclusive club include control freaks, dedicated problem solvers, perfectionists, and others with inflated egos.
 In short, they believe they can conquer reality.

 Such people persist in trying to find solutions until they can’t “fly” anymore and crash to the bottom.
 Only then are they able to recognize that they are powerless over the matter.
 Regrettably, by that time they may have ruined or lost close relationships or salvageable situations may have become irreparable.

 But you need not reach that dire point if you let go of your denial and accept “what is.”
-My forthcoming book Blessings of Acceptance includes a chapter on letting go of denial and stories of how people, including many control freaks, were able to overcome their denial.
+My forthcoming book The Gifts of Acceptance includes a chapter on letting go of denial and stories of how people, including many control freaks, were able to overcome their denial.
 (You can download the first chapter of the book for free by clicking here) You can also get some tips from my recent blog post on the subject.

 In the meantime,

 *If you enjoyed this post, please “like” it on your Facebook page and share it with others.